A Community Effort to Fight Brain Cancer: Sean Hunter Research in Action Bowling for Brain Cancer

 In years past, event organizers held large sponsored walks for brain cancer research and this year they decided to gather the community for a family-friendly bowling night.

 This fun-filled evening featured bowling, prizes, pizza, and a silent auction while raising much-needed funds for brain cancer research.
-Net proceeds from the event go directly to benefit brain cancer research at the John Wayne Cancer Institute under the direction of Dr. Santosh Kesari, Director of Neuro-Oncology, and Chair of Translational Neurosciences & Neurotherapeutics, at Pacific Neuroscience Institute (PNI).
+Net proceeds from the event go directly to benefit brain cancer research at the Saint John’s Cancer Institute under the direction of Dr. Santosh Kesari, Director of Neuro-Oncology, and Chair of Translational Neurosciences & Neurotherapeutics, at Pacific Neuroscience Institute (PNI).

 Dr. Kesari understands the urgency of improved response to therapy and is working to accelerate the development of novel therapies for brain cancer through drug innovations, immunotherapies and efficient clinical trials.